Elections in Romania: Local elections

-To elect the mayors the first past the post is used.
+To elect the mayors the first past the post is used since 2012.
 The candidate who wins most of the votes is declared elected.
+A runoff is organised if the top two candidates have an equal number of votes.

-For the office of Presidents of the County Councils, between 2008 and 2012, the first pass the post system was used.
+For the office of Presidents of the County Councils, between 2008 and 2012, and again since 2024, the first pass the post system was used.
 Until 2008 and again since 2016, the County Council Presidents have been indirectly elected by each County Council.

-To elect the Local and County Councils, the closed party list proportional representation, with a 5% threshold of the votes at the constituency level (city, commune or county).
+To elect the Local, and County Councils, the closed party list proportional representation, with a 5% threshold of the votes at the constituency level (city, commune or county).

 Voting procedures

 Irrespective of the type of election, the vote is done by using paper and manual counting.
 The voter is required to prove his/hers identity using the Identity card (or the previous version, the Identity bulletin), or, for special reasons, the military ID or the passport.
 After (s)he signs in the permanent, supplemental, or special electoral list, (s)he is handed a voting ballot (buletin de vot) and a stamp that reads VOTAT YYYY TTT (voted); YYYY stands for the year the election is held, and TTT for the type of elections to be held: L for local elections (including partial), P presidential elections, PE for European Parliament election, R for referendums (R.V.U. was used in 2007).
 For the general election, up to now, there was no additional type indicator, as it is granted most importance.

 For the local and parliamentary elections, the voter can vote only at the polling station where (s)he has the permanent address (domiciliu), or the temporary residence (flotant) at least three months old.
 For the local election, the Romanians outside Romania cannot vote.
 For the parliamentary election they vote the candidates for the 43rd constituency.
 For the European Parliament and presidential elections the voters can vote at a different pooling station than the local and parliamentary elections, but only if (s)he is not in the home-town the voting day.
-At the next legislative election the Romanian electors residing abroad will be able to cast their vote via mail.
+Since the 2016 legislative election the Romanian electors residing abroad will be able to cast their vote via mail.

 The voting ballot is printed on newspaper paper, monochrome.
-All the candidates (or the full candidate list) are listed in a lottery type established order (first the parliamentary parties, than the non-parliamentary parties, and at the end, the independent candidates), each in a clearly designated rectangular that consists of the full party name, the candidate (or full list) and the party logo.
+All the candidates (or the full candidate list) are listed in a lottery type established order (first the parliamentary parties, than the non-parliamentary parties, and at the end, the independent candidates), each in a clearly designated rectangular that consists of the full party/alliance name and logo, and the full candidate name (or full list of candidates' names).
 Voters express their choice by stamping the rectangle of the party or independent candidate (s)he wishes to vote for.
 For referendums the same voting procedure is used.
 Each of the two options (YES – DA and NO – NU) are in a 5×5 cm square, YES on top and NO at the bottom, and the question voted for in the middle of the voting ballot.